rosafilgueira/EMB_datastreaming/README.md

 ./create-topic.sh kafka zookeeper:2181 emb
 ```

-4. Start to produce streams of EMB data to the 'emb' topic - 1 stream per line and file	-
+4. Start to produce streams of EMB data to the 'emb' topic - 1 stream per line and file.
+We add the sensor_id to each line, so we know from which sensor the data is been streamed from.

 (open a new tab - this one will be used for producing the streams to 'emb' topic)

 ```